-- 4.1.1 The major works at construction site were (i) bulk excavation at Holes 1-5, 8-9 and 17-18, (ii) erection and operation of concrete batching plant at Hole 2 and (iii) land formation for desalination plant near existing KSC pier. - 4.1.2 The Contractor has provided mitigation measures on site to control silty runoff.
-Silt fence implemented along the site boundary (major component of the temporary drainage system), rock bunds, a wastewater treatment plant at Hole 1, cut-off drains at Holes 1 (not fully function) & 17 and sedimentation basins at Holes 1, 17 & 18 were provided. - 4.1.3 For dust suppression, the Contractor was providing mainly at Hole 9 (with water sprayer) during rock breaking activities.
-Other areas (Holes 3, 4, 5, 8 & 18) were not provided sufficient dust suppression measures during the rock breaking activities and unloading/loading activities.
-Watering of haul road was observed during the site audit. - 4.1.4 During the site audit after rain, the settlement pit (collection of wastewater for recycle) provided within the concrete batching plant was insufficient and wastewater discharged to the marine water was observed.
-According to the submitted layout plan for the concrete batching plant, the wastewater from settlement pit will be pumped to the sedimentation columns for sedimentation and the water will be reused for wheel washing purpose.
-The settled sludge will be dried out in the dry pit area and used as a fill material if the quality is suitable.
-The Contractor was reminded to implement sufficient temporary drainage in early June 06 but no cut-off drains and peripheral drainage along the concrete batching plant was observed during this reporting month. - 4.1.5 No dredging work has been carried out near to the existing pier for the desalination plant pipelines. - 4.1.6 The sewage treatment plant was started to operate at the end of May 2006.
-No approved/valid water discharge licence(s) for this project was submitted by the Contractor for record. - 4.1.7 Hydroseeding was observed at part of Holes, 1, 3 & 18 of bare/exposed slopes.
-Some of them were dead and should be replaced or provided with other means of mitigation measures to prevent silty runoff. - 4.1.8 Vegetation and construction waste stockpiles were observed on site without proper disposal.
-No chemical storage area was available on site. - 4.1.9 Summary of implementation status is provided in Annex D.
+- 4.1.1 The major works at construction site were (i) bulk excavation at Holes 1-10 and 17-18, (ii) operation of concrete batching plant at Hole 2 and (iii) land formation for desalination plant near existing KSC pier.
+After the approval of variation of EP condition 3.4, temporary crossings at Stream B are allowed.
+Haul road will be constructed from Hole 10 to Holes 11 and 12 first, then Hole 10 to Holes 13, 16 and 14, finally Hole 14 to Hole 15 during dry season. - 4.1.2 The Contractor has provided mitigation measures on site to control silty runoff similar to last reporting month.
+Silt fence implemented along the site boundary (major component of the temporary drainage system), rock bunds, a wastewater treatment plants at Hole 1 and near the site office, cut-off drains at Holes 1 (not fully function) & 17 and sedimentation basins at Holes 1, 17 & 18 were provided.
+Wheel washing facilities provided on site was not effectively, silty runoff was observed from this area to the freshwater inland marsh for all site audits. - 4.1.3 For dust suppression, the Contractor was providing mainly at Hole 9 (with water sprayer) during rock breaking activities.
+Other areas were not provided sufficient dust suppression measures during the rock breaking activities especially Holes 4, 6, 10 & 18 and unloading/loading activities.
+Only two watering trucks were provided on site for the dust suppression at haul road mainly and considered insufficient. - 4.1.4 No dredging work has been carried out near to the existing pier for the desalination plant pipelines. - 4.1.5 The sewage treatment plant was started to operate at the end of May 2006.
+No approved/valid water discharge licence(s) for this project was submitted by the Contractor for record. - 4.1.6 Hydroseeding was observed at part of Holes 1, 3 & 18 of bare/exposed slopes.
+Some of them were dead and should be replaced or provided with other means of mitigation measures to prevent silty runoff since last two reporting months. - 4.1.7 Vegetation (at Hole 1 mainly) and construction waste stockpiles (at Hole 2) were observed on site without proper disposal.
+No chemical storage area was available on site since the start of this project. - 4.1.8 Large stockpiles were located near Holes 9 & 18 without providing mitigation measures to prevent silty runoff and dust generation since last two reporting months. - 4.1.9 Summary of implementation status is provided in Annex D.